Orange County Tummy Tuck Surgery & Abdominoplasty Procedure

 - You have lost a significant amount of weight (a tummy tuck is one of many post weight loss plastic surgery options).

 Tummy Tuck (Abdominoplasty)

 So you’ve worked hard to eat right and stay in shape, but for many women and men, all the rice cakes and crunches in the world won’t tighten up their flabby stomachs.
 That’s because factors such as genetics, past pregnancy and significant weight loss all can conspire to create a protruding tummy that only surgery can fix.
 Our Orange County tummy tuck patients choose abdominoplasty to trim and tone the stomach by removing excess fat and skin tissue while re-tightening abdominal muscles in a way no amount of exercise ever could.

 "CosmetiCare's staff and Dr. Niccole made me feel completely safe and comfortable."

 - Jenn W.

 Many of our patients who choose to undergo a tummy tuck procedure tell us it was one of the best decisions they ever made.
-Their clothes fit better, and many feel more confident about their appearance, especially in low-rise jeans, swimwear, form fitting clothes and ski.Schedule A Free Consultation
+Their clothes fit better, and many feel more confident about their appearance, especially in low-rise jeans, swimwear, and form fitting clothes.Schedule A Free Consultation

 What do I Need to Know?